-Many community organizations are closed so staff can engage in self-care and holiday fun.
-While this is important, it also limits the help folks can access at times it’s needed the most.
+Many community organizations are closed to allow their workers to engage in personal time and self-care.
+While this is important, it also limits the help folks can access at a time that it may be needed the most

-MAX tried to identify as many community resources, events, and organizations that are available this time.
+MAX has attempted to identify as many community resources, events, and organizations that are available this time.
 Stay up to date with The List! (www.maxottawa.ca/thelist).

-There are several agencies serving free meals over the holidays.
-You can find the Community Information Centre of Ottawa’s list here.
+There are also several agencies serving free meals over the holidays for those in need.
+You can find The Community Information Centre of Ottawa’s list by clickinghere.

 For life-threatening emergencies, it’s best to call 911.